ianlibasora/Chess-Game/README.md

 # Chess-Game with Python

-Chess game using Python PyGame module.
+Classic game of chess using Python's PyGame module.

 If run with argument "1":
 - Rule checking will be ignored ie players may move at their own will.
 This includes illegal moves
 - Team checking will remain in effect.
 This is to stop double clicks on pieces of same colour

 ## WIP

 ### Planned:
 - Log win/loss of session